spencertipping/tau/README.md

-# τ: programming in 𝓛 space
+# τ: programming in the s-domain
 τ is a runtime system built around decaying steady states.
 If a bash command like `cat ... | grep ... | gzip > ...` defines a pipeline in a time-invariant way, then τ extends this by adding the ability to modify and extend the pipeline at runtime; that is, each part of the program is time-invariant but there are step changes. ([`ni`](https://github.com/spencertipping/ni) captures some of this, but ultimately falls short.)

 Another way to think of it is that τ is to `ni` what the Laplace transform is to the Fourier transform: we can now describe systems that are locally time-invariant but which nonetheless change over time.